 Learn how to turn your lower school division into an exceptional environment that provides stable, student-centered learning for all families.
 Discover how to lead your school with integrity and best serve your mission and your community.

-- Outline the first 100 days of your school year in your personalized action plan, including drafting your first letter of the year to faculty and parents and preparing your first address to faculty.
+- Outline the first 100 days of your school year in your personalized action plan.

-- Understand the importance of your overall faculty culture, and how evaluation, development, and retention strategies impact student outcomes in addition to teachers’ morale and skills.
+- Understand the importance of your overall faculty culture, and how important predictability and support are to teachers’ morale and effectiveness.

-- Develop your leadership skills, including time management and conflict resolution.
+- Develop your management and leadership skills, including time management and conflict conversations.

 - Recognize the need for self-care and intentional focus on wellness.

-- Discover the intracies of communication and how to identify your “key communicators.”
+- Understand the importance of communication and how to identify your “key communicators.”